 Firstly, the easiest option to trek with a family in Nepal is getting a well-organized package from a travel agency.
 Or you can go for an independent trek.
 In such a case, it’s very useful to hire a guide as well as a porter.
 If you are a large family, an independent trek will be beneficial.
 But for a smaller family of 2 to 3 people, trekking with a travel agency will be safer and cheaper.

 You can book the family tour to Nepal online or after you get to Kathmandu.
-If you (and your family) have a passport with validity above 6-months, you can get the tourist visa to Nepal on arrival.
+If you (and your family) have a passport with a validity of above 6 months, you can get a tourist visa to Nepal on arrival.
 Since Nepal is one of the cheapest countries to visit, your family expenses will be quite low.
 Rooms can cost about $5 to $100 and food cost about $4 to $8 per meal.

 Nepal’s among the safest and most beautiful countries for a family holiday.
-From adventurous trek to quite luxury holiday and sightseeing tour, this country has everything you dream of.
+From adventurous treks to quiet luxury holidays and sightseeing tours, this country has everything you dream of.
 Mend your family relationship and create a lifetime of memory by trekking to Nepal with your family.

 Remember us if you seek any help.
 We understand your need and time to arrange the best tour in Nepal accordingly.

 Book your trip now!!